uwhackweek/jupyterbook-template/.github/actions/README.md

 #### [template-sync.yaml](../workflows/template-sync.yaml)
 Open a PR to update the templated repo to incorporate changes made to the [template repo](https://github.com/uwhackweek/jupyterbook-template).
+Template users should fill out the [.templatesyncignore](../../../.templatesyncignore) to specify which files they do not want updated from the template.

 ## Security